New fishing boats, gears bring better income to fisherfolks in Quezon

 With the limited capital and skills, there is simply no means for people to harness these resources.

-The Yakap at Halik Multi-Purpose Cooperative Quezon 2 (YHMPCQ2), with the support of Peace and Equity Foundation (PEF), introduced coastal management and social enterprise interventions in the towns of Padre Burgos, Agdangan, and Unisan that will raise the standard of living of poor households in the community.
+The Yakap at Halik Multi-Purpose Cooperative Quezon 2, with the support from PEF, introduced coastal resource management and social enterprises in the towns of Padre Burgos, Agdangan, and Unisan that will improve the living conditions of poor households in the community.
+The project includes provision of new boats and gears, and support to fishpond and fish cages.

 These projects, aimed at increasing the income of 40 fisherfolks in the area, are also meant to protect the environment and make coastal resources more productive.